OnArrow/recite_word/Lesson/11/Lesson101.md

 Is that all?
 He doesn't say very much, does he?

-He can't write vert much on a card, Mum
+He can't write very much on a card, Mum
 ```